jpgr0306/jpgr0306/README.md

 - 👋 Hi, I’m @jpgr0306
-- 👀 I’m interested in Java applications, IoT, cryptography and information technology in general.
+- 👀 I’m interested in Java, Business Intelligence, Cryptography and Information Technology in general.
 - 🌱 I’m currently learning BI, data science and design and analysis of algorithms.
 - 📫 How to reach me:
 joaopedroribeiro@alunos.utfpr.edu.br